jraillard/parkndeploy/doc/step2_deploy_frontend.md

 - Get it manually from your resource on **Azure Portal** and store it as a secret and use it in your workflow
 - Get it automatically during your job through `az cli`, assign it in a workflow scoped variable and use it directly

-To be consistent with the workshop, we'll go on the automated way.
+To be consistent with the workshop, we'll go on the automated way (also to not push your secret on the web ...) but you could try the manual way if you want. :wink:

 Add the following step in your `deploy_frontend` job :